Avail

 Use unsignedTransactionData

-to sign the transaction following the Avail-specific signing logic.
+to sign the transaction using the Avail-specific signing logic.

 To broadcast the signed transaction to the Avail network, send a POST request to /api/v1/unified/transaction/broadcast.